garrett-sutton/garrett-sutton.github.io/_drafts/ikigai.md

 I found it interesting how this part of the book wasn't encouraging people to simply follow their passion like we often hear in our society.
-I took
-It is more like seeking to understand yourself in such a way that you can do something for society that you love and are good at.
+I took it more like seeking to understand yourself in such a way that you can do something for society that you love and are good at.
 Because of the value added to society, it's easy to keep